Pornography in the Americas: Bahamas

 The Bahamian penal code prohibits the production and distribution of obscene publications.
 Many types of pornography are prohibited in the Bahamas, however law enforcement is relaxed and does not usually enforce the prohibition.
 Pornography is available on Bahamian cable television and in 2014 ZNS-TV broadcast a report on the establishment of a local pornography industry in the Bahamas.

 Brazil

 In Brazil, pornographic film actors must be 18 or older.
 Pornography which does not involve bestiality or juvenile pornography is legal when sold in public places.
+Depiction of sex with non-human animals is legal.
 However, magazine and DVD covers that depict genitalia must not be visible from public view, and pornography can only be sold to people 18 or older.
-There are no laws that forbid fictional child pornography.
+As of August 2026, fictional child pornography may constitute criminal offenses under art.
+241-E of the Child and Adolescent Statute (ECA).

 Canada

 The laws of Canada permit the sale of hardcore pornography to anyone over the age of eighteen.
 While persons below that age may have pornography in their possession, its sale to them is prohibited.
 Most hardcore pornography is sold in adult stores or on adult websites.